michaelrsweet/pdfio/README.md

 Legal Stuff
 -----------

-pdfio is Copyright © 2021 by Michael R Sweet.
+PDFio is Copyright © 2021 by Michael R Sweet.

 This software is licensed under the Apache License Version 2.0 with an (optional) exception to allow linking against GPL2/LGPL2 software.
 See the